 6. Turmeric might be brain food

-There is an evidence that curcumin can cross the blood-brain barrier and help to protect against Alzheimer’s disease.
-It works to reduce inflammation as well as the build-up of protein plaques in the brain that are characteristics of Alzheimer’s diseases sufferers.
-Another study indicated that curcumin was as effective as an anti-depressant in treating depression by boosting levels of brain-derived neurotropic factor.
+There is evidence that curcumin can cross the blood-brain barrier and help to protect against Alzheimer’s disease.
+It works to reduce inflammation as well as the build-up of protein plaques in the brain that are characteristics of Alzheimer’s disease sufferers.
+Another study indicated that curcumin was as effective as an anti-depressant in treating depression by boosting levels of a brain-derived neurotrophic factor.

 7. Weight management